rapmd73/JackrabbitRelay/README.md

 ```

 ## Incoming Messages

-sent from TradingView or similar webhook based application.
-Any tool that can make HTTP requests, such as Postman or curl, can be used as well.
+Messages sent from TradingView or similar webhook based application.
+Any
+tool that can make HTTP requests, such as Postman or curl, can be used as
+well.
 These can be POST requests with the payload as the body.

-HTTP request messages should be sent to the address can by the hostname (IP address) of your server, and the port specified above (under #reboot-startup and #manual-startup).
+HTTP request messages should be sent to the address can by the hostname
+(IP address) of your server, and the port specified above
+(under #reboot-startup and #manual-startup).
 For example:

 ```
 POST http://YOUR.VPS.IP.ADDRESS:12345 [with payload as described below]